 Essential gear: PFD (personal flotation device); sunglasses with a strap; eco-friendly sunblock; helmet (whitewater) or hat (flatwater); shorts/swimsuit; comfortable tennis shoes or river sandals (no flimsy flip-flops, please!); waterproof camera/phone; reusable water bottle (help the planet by avoiding single-use plastic); and of course a reliable raft/kayak with sturdy paddles!

 Water welfare: Safety is a function of experience, time of year, and flow.
 Per the National Park Service, every rafter must have a personal flotation device (actively worn, or immediately available) depending on current conditions.
 Children under 13 must PFD-up at all times.
+If you’re rafting with a guide, pay attention to their safety requirements, and be sure you’re listening to your guide for instructions on what to do if you or another guest were to fall out of the raft.
+The pros know what they’re doing!

 Where to stay: From world-class family resorts to primitive campsites, and retro motels to vacation rental homes, Yosemite Mariposa has you covered!